microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/devices/capacitors.md

 A capacitor is a device that uses two conductive surfaces to store an electric charge.
 However, it has a gap between the two surfaces that insulates them from each other.
 The distance of the gap and the material in the gap (air, glass, mineral, liquid, etc.) isn't too much though to prevent a strong enough electric field to push on electric charges to make them collect on the surfaces.

-### What makes a capacitor?
+## What makes a capacitor?

 A simple capacitor uses two parallel plates of conductive material separated by an insulator.
 The insulator is called the _dielectric_ and is some material that will prevent electric current from passing through it.
-The ability for of an electric field to pass through the dielectric material is a given a meaurement value known as _**ε**_, called the _permittivity_.
+The ability for of an electric field to pass through the dielectric material is a given a measurement value known as _**ε**_, called the _permittivity_.
 This along with the dimensions of the capacitor plates determine how much charge it can store.
 What matters is the area of the plates (_**A**_) and the distance between them (_**d**_).
 Here's an illustration of how the parts of a capacitor go together along with their important properties:

 ![Parts of a capacitor animation](/static/cp/learn/pins-tutorial/devices/capacitors/capacitor-device.gif)